T2hDragon/InputIntegration/README.md

 - Does Date format need to be consistant throughout the row, throughout the entire CSV file or in case of multiple files, across all csv files?
 - Is Person data only mandatory for HIRE action?
 Should Hire action not include person table data if for example "full name" is missing?
 - "(optional) bonus points for an SQL script that inserts the same data as the hypothetical REST API would based on the JSON."
-Am I correct that this SQL script takes in the output JSON and from that alone adds the values to the database?
-Aka script that takes in the output JSON and knows to how to set take values from it and put them to the database?
+Am I correct to assume that this SQL script takes in the output payload JSON and from that alone adds the values to the database?
+Aka SQL that takes in the output JSON and knows to how to set take values from it and put them to the database?